Blaming Your Mom

 - And so many other things that are stored in my cells if not my memory.

-It’s true her love affairs tore her apart, but she’s been married to The Shipping Magnate, Guido (yes, Guido) since I was thirteen; i.e. several millenia.
+It’s true her love affairs were unpredictable, but she’s been married to The Shipping Magnate, Guido (yes, Guido) since I was thirteen; i.e. several millennium.

 Guido had a massive stroke five years ago and my mom became his primary caregiver.
 Now she does everything for him that I do for my daughters.
 We’re living the same life, but while Clare and Bridget will grow up and become independent, Guido, who fought in World War II and commanded all shipping into Asia, will never walk or talk again.

 So here I am in a new place, looking at this person who is my mother, transformed by the role of grandmother, I suppose as I’m transformed by the role of mother.

 I can’t help but stop and wonder just how much my daughters will blame their mistakes and miseries on me?
 I can only hope that they too will have a daughter one day and forgive me.